-The purpose with a domestic water supply system is to provide the consumers with enough hot and cold water.
+The purpose with a domestic service water supply system is to provide consumers with enough hot and cold water.

-Common in old buildings is the system with gravity storage tanks on the top floor of the building.
-More common in new systems are pressurized tanks connected to the supply pumps.
+In old buildings it is common with gravity storage tanks on the top floor of the building.
+More commonly used in new systems are pressurized tanks and supply pumps.

-For proper operation of the system, the gravity tank is located at least 30 ft or 10 m above the highest outlet or consumer.
-In tall buildings it's necessary to use pressure reducing valves in the lowest floors before the fittings.
+For proper operation of the system the gravity tank is located at least 30 ft or 10 m above the highest outlet or consumer.
+In taller buildings pressure reducing valves are required in the lowest floors before the fittings.

-The volume of the tank must be designed to compensate for the limited capacity of the supply lines.
-The tank fills up when the consumption of hot and cold water is lower than the capacity of the supply lines - and the tank is emptied when the consumption is higher than the supply lines capacity.
+The volume of a gravity tank must be designed to compensate for limited capacity of a supply line.
+The tank fills up when the consumption of hot and cold water is lower than the capacity of the supply line - and the tank is emptied when the consumption is higher than the capacity of the supply line.

-A drawback with the system with the open gravity tank on the top floor is the potential danger of freezing during winter conditions.
-Huge tanks will also influence the construction of the building.
+A drawback with the open gravity tank on the top floor is the potential danger of freezing during winter conditions.
+Huge tanks will also influence on the construction of the building.

-The pressurized tank is partly filled with air behind a membrane.
-The air compensates for pressure variations during consumption and during supply pump starts and stops.
+The pressurized tank is partly filled with air (or gas) behind a membrane.
+The air compensates for pressure variations during consumption and when supply pump starts and stops.

-The pressurized tank has a limited compensating capacity for shortage in main supply lines.
+A pressurized tank has a limited compensating capacity for the shortage in a main supply line.

 You are free to use the template bellow as a tool to estimate required buffer capacity in a water supply system.
-Log in to your google account to make your own copy of the template.
-Alternatively - save the file as a spreadsheet to your computer.
+Log in to your Google Account to make your own copy to modify of the template.
+Alternatively - you can also save the Google Spreadsheet to your computer as a xls file.